AbelTefera/FPGA_Arcade/README.md

-# Atarti Arcade on the FPGA
+# Arcade on the FPGA

 * [What is this?](./Development-Guide#what-is-this)
 * [Background Info](./Development-Guide#background-info)